adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

 <p style="text-align: center;"><b><i>"Random numbers should not be generated with a method chosen at random"</b></i></p>

 Besides coincidentally converging on a seemingly random number, Algorithm K has a number of other downsides, it's difficult to implement and because it iterates a certain amount of times depending on the input, could take a relatively long time to produce a single random number.
-Fortunately the most common number generator is far simpler to implement and much faster.
+Somewhere inside that complexity there is a reason why the generator converges on 6065038420.
+In order to be usable we need to be able to easily prove that won't happen.
+The key take away from that is that we need this to be fast and simple.

 ### Linear Congruential Generator